Arizona’s Kyrsten Sinema again pivotal as U.S. Senate Democrats scramble for 50 votes - NewsBreak

 Carried interest is the percentage of an investment’s gain that money managers take as compensation.
 Under existing law, carried interest is taxed as an investment with a tax rate of 20% instead of an income tax rate of 37% if the money managers hold the investment for at least three years.

-The Democratic proposal would extend that window to five years and make other changes seeking to make it harder for hedge funds and private equity firms to restructure compensation to avoid taxes.
-The change would bring in an additional $14 billion in federal revenue, the nonpartisan Congressional Budget Office has estimated.
+The Democratic proposal would have extended that window to five years and make other changes seeking to make it harder for hedge funds and private equity firms to restructure compensation to avoid taxes.
+The change would have brought in an additional $14 billion in federal revenue, the nonpartisan Congressional Budget Office has estimated.

-Sinema is also working to change the 15% corporate minimum tax included in the legislation, according to media reports.
+Sinema was also working to change the 15% corporate minimum tax included in the legislation, according to media reports.

 The provision would require any business with more than $1 billion in revenue to pay at least 15% in federal taxes.
 The CBO estimates that provision would add about $313 billion in revenue over 10 years.

-Even with $369 billion in energy spending, the reconciliation measure would reduce the deficit by more than $300 billion.
+Even with $369 billion in energy spending, the reconciliation measure in its initial form would reduce the deficit by more than $300 billion.

 President Joe Biden in an appearance at a Democratic National Committee event on Wednesday night pleaded for the corporate tax increase, noting he’s from Delaware, the home of more corporations than any other state.

 “I’m not anti-corporation, but everybody has to pay a little bit,” Biden said.
-“Fifty-five of these largest corporations in the country paid zero — zero in federal taxes while making $40 billion a year in profits.”
+“Fifty-five of these largest corporations in the country paid zero — zero in federal taxes while making 40 billion dollars a year in profits.”

 Drought money